xiaoxian9799/newbieWiki/Automate the Boring Stuff with Python.md

 >>> mo.group()
 'pinepineapple'

-# The + char matches one or more of the group preceding the plus
+# The + plus char matches one or more of the preceding group
 >>> genderRegex = re.compile(r'(pine)+apple')
 >>> mo = genderRegex.search('apple')
 >>> mo == None